-In summary, taking leave can provide more super contributions, tax flexibility and additional leave accrual, while taking the entitlement as a lump sum at retirement may allow earlier access to social security and, in some cases, favourable tax treatment.
+The decision between taking leave or a lump sum affects superannuation, tax and social security outcomes.
+Taking leave can provide more super contributions, tax flexibility and additional leave accrual, while taking the entitlement as a lump sum at retirement may allow earlier access to social security and, in some cases, favourable tax treatment.

+Taking your accrued leave as a holiday or as a lump sum is just one of the myriad of financial considerations to make when retiring.
 Speaking with your tax adviser about your personal situation, well in advance of retirement, can pay off in so many ways.